drgvixo/ixo-thumbnailer/README.md

 ## iXo thumbnailer
 ![screenshot](./screenshot.jpg)
 Scripts bundle I use to generate my thumbnails: it may not suit you, but it may inspire you instead.
-When you work with many identical images but in different formats, you need to identify them visually quickly, so, after generating the thumbnail, a color label with the extension name is added to it.
+When you work with many identical images but in different formats, you need to quickly identify them visually, so, after generating the thumbnail, a color label with the extension name is added to it.
-Following image types are supported:
+Following image extensions set:

 | ext | mime | desc |
 | --- | ---- | ---- |